 - Make Outdoor Play Routine.
 As with any new habit, developing a routine is key.
 Maybe you start by walking to school once a week, or stopping by a park on your way home.
 Find a way to sneak a little extra outside time into what you’re already doing for more lasting results.

 - Go On a Nature Walk.
 My kids had always been reluctant to amble around the neighborhood, until we put this fun twist on the standard stroll.
 Go on a nature walk- give your kids bags to collect items in nature (think flowers, leaves, etc.) and look for wildlife.
-You can even find printable Nature Scavenger Hunt checklists here to add some more fun and structure to your walk.

 - Take an Indoor Activity Outside.
 You don’t have to come up with special outdoors-only activities.
 Take a stack of books outside, or an art pad.
 Do homework outside, have a picnic, or color with chalk.
 Taking the things your child already loves and putting them outside is a fantastic way to help increase your time spent outdoors.